 She hopes for her music to connect with others and deeply relate to them through her rich, story-driven and heartfelt songs.

-The young singer is currently working on her album that will feature eleven of her best songs.
+The singer is currently working on her album that will feature eleven of her best songs.
 In the meantime she’s been releasing a steady flow of stunning singles that have seen her grow a small but dedicated following worldwide.

 Music for her has always been a deeply healing process and she sees music as the best way to express what she’s truly feeling.
 With her mesmerizingly soft and show-stopping vocal delivery, she manages to really paint a perfect picture of the ups and downs of her life journey.